theSteveMitchell/teradata-extractor/README.md

 A beautifully thin wrapper around the jdbc-teradata driver that encapsulates the ugly java bits and gives you back a nice ruby enumerable thing.
 Because you want to get out of Java Territory as soon as you can.

+Rather than dealing with java.sql.ResultSets that require awkward parsing and use of metadata, you can just deal with an enumerable hash array, or a CSV string.

 # JRuby only, dawg
 Since connecting to Teradata from MRI ruby is not really a thing yet, this gem wraps jdbc-teradata, which of course only runs on JRuby.